 Dear TMLC Friends and Supporters:

-Sunday we commemorate with solemn pride Veterans Day!
-We honor and remember the contribution and sacrifice of all veterans wherever and whenever they served.
+We honor and remember the service of all our veterans whenever and wherever they served.

-It is appropriate on this Veterans Day to remember the statement contained in a December 4, 1788 letter from Thomas Jefferson to George Washington.
-It is embossed over the staircase of the Jefferson Library at the U.S. Military Academy at West Point.
+On this Veterans Day, in a world filled with turmoil, it is critical to heed Thomas Jefferson’s words in a December 4, 1788 letter to George Washington.
+It is embossed over the staircase of the Jefferson Library at the U.S. Military Academy at West Point, pictured below:

 “The power of making war often prevents it and in our case would give efficacy to our desire for peace.”